McLean County, Kentucky: Education

 McLean County has a county-wide public school district of some 1,300 students with one high school, one middle school and three elementary schools.

 McLean County High School has approximately 400 students.
 Its first graduating class was 1973.
 McLean County Middle School has roughly 350 students.
 In the 2006–2007 school year, McLean County Middle School ranked third in final year testing and second in public schools to Hancock County.
 Both schools are located just east of Calhoun on Highway 136 and have the cougar as mascots.

 Additionally, the county school system has three grade K-5 elementary schools in the towns of Calhoun, Livermore and Sacramento.
 Elementary schools in the towns of Beech Grove and Island were closed years ago.
 The Calhoun and Livermore elementaries have about 250 and 200 students respectively, while Sacramento Elementary has around 100 students.
 Calhoun Elementary School's mascot is the bulldog, Livermore Elementary School's mascot is the yellow jacket, Sacramento Elementary School's mascot is the blue jay, Island Elementary School's mascot was the eagle, and Beech Grove Elementary School's mascot was the gorilla.
 Sacramento's future was at stake at one time, but the school was renamed as Marie Gatton Phillips Elementary School and remains active.

 At any time, between 350 and 400 county residents are enrolled in higher education of some form.

 Media

 McLean County is served by a weekly newspaper, the McLean County News.

 In terms of radio and television, McLean County is part of the Owensboro, Kentucky radio market and the Evansville, Indiana television market.
-Spectrum Cable, a unit of Charter Communications, is the county's cable television provider.
+Spectrum, a unit of Charter Communications, is the county's cable television provider.